PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 ## Deployment

-The `ci-main.yml`, `ci-release.yml` and `manual-deploy-production.yml` files in the `.github/workflows` directory house workflows which deploy the data conversion service to [Kubernetes](https://kubernetes.io/) clusters hosted in STFC.
+The `ci-main.yml`, `ci-release.yml` and `manual-deploy-production.yml` files in the `.github/workflows` directory house workflows which trigger a deployment workflow in the dedicated, private, [deployment repository](https://github.com/PSDI-UK/psdi-data-conversion-deployment).
+Ultimately these deploy the data conversion service to [Kubernetes](https://kubernetes.io/) clusters hosted in STFC.
 There are three clusters, each of which correspond to a different deployment _environment_ for the data conversion service.
 The three environments are `development`, `staging` and `production`.
 Deployment to `development`, `staging` and `production` is done from either the `main` or `release` branch.
 The table below indicates which branch deploys to which environment.
 The table also shows, for each environment:

 - the URL on which the service is exposed once it is successfully deployed
 - the accessibility of the service.
 Depending on the environment the service is either accessible to the _public_ at the specified URL,